iansinnott/webpack-base-project/README.md

 **NOTE:** However, as we'll see soon, this isn't necessarily very useful yet, so we will be adding more configuration later.

-Even though our Webpack config is valid, it's pointing to a non-existant index.js file.
+Even though our Webpack config is valid, it's pointing to a non-existent index.js file.
 Now let's create that `index.js` file so that we actually have something for Webpack to build:

 ```js
 // index.js